 Jazz’elles is an all-female jazz vocal ensemble, created in Lyon in 2013 by Jean-Claude Wilkens.
-After the CD « Jazz’elles » the group has evolved : a new conductor, Marie-Sophie Talbot, a smaller format, but still the desire to raise the colors of various styles : swing, latin, ballad, pop.
+After the CD « Jazz’elles » and Jean-Claude decided to stand back the group has evolved : a smaller format, but still the desire to raise the colors of various styles : swing, latin, ballad, pop.

 How it all began

 In 2013, Jean-Claude Wilkens decided to create a vocal jazz group.
 A few auditions later he and Hervé Noirot, his faithful pianist partner, were surrounded by some lady singers, coming from Belgium, the South of France, the Alps and Lyon, then three professional musicians and a sound engineer have completed the group.
 Steve Zegree honored us with becoming the godfather of the group.

 The next six years allow the group to participate in many concerts or competitions in France or in Europe with an enthusiasm and a pleasure to sing together never denied.
 2019 marks the evolution of the group towards a new aesthetic.

 The singers come from very different artistic backgrounds.

 Some are professional musicians, some are passionate jazz lovers and have a long practise of singing in choir and/or jazz.

 Most of them were already present in 2013, when Jazz’elles was created and all are delighted to be able to continue this friendship and jazz story.

 Multi-instrumentalist and singer, Alice explores many universes and repertoires, according to encounters and desires.